Kejoka/ShinyAutoCount/README.md

 ## Problems
 - Slider Values are not dynamic yet
-- Counter-Process doesn't stop when you close the window
-- Counter is not yet compatible with .txt Files
 - GUI is ugly
-- GUI Layout and Funcitonality for the "Counter-Running" State has yte to be implemented
-- Profile loading and saving is missing
+- Multi-Profile loading and saving is missing
 - Screen Capture Rate is static